 - Preheat the oven to 350°F (175°C).

-- In a large bowl, combine flour, cornstarch, salt, baking powder, and granulated sugar.
+- In a large bowl, combine flour, salt, baking powder, and granulated sugar.
 Add the cubed cold butter and start pinching them with your fingers.
+Add the buttermilk and mix together.

 Filling